Ben Bishop: Tampa Bay Lightning (2013–2017)

 On October 17, 2015, Bishop became the all-time leader in regular season wins for the Tampa Bay Lightning, posting his 84th win in a 2–1 victory over the visiting Buffalo Sabres.
-In so doing, he surpassed former Lightning goaltender Nikolai Khabibulin's record of 83 regular season wins.
+In doing so, he surpassed former Lightning goaltender Nikolai Khabibulin's record of 83 regular season wins.
 On October 23, 2015, Bishop won his 100th career NHL game in a 4–3 Lightning victory in overtime over the Winnipeg Jets.
 On January 6, 2016, Bishop was named to the 2016 NHL All-Star Game, his first career All-Star appearance.
 Bishop also became the second Lightning goaltender selected to an All-Star Game in team history.
 On February 3, 2016, Bishop recorded his 100th win for the Lightning in a 3–1 win over the visiting Detroit Red Wings.
 Bishop also became the first Lightning goalie to record 100 wins in franchise history with the victory.
 On March 19, 2016, Bishop posted his 15th career shutout in a Lightning uniform.
 This shutout moved Bishop past Nikolai Khabibulin for the most shutouts in franchise history.
 On April 27, 2016, Bishop was named one of the three finalists for the Vezina Trophy.
 Bishop led the NHL with a 2.06 GAA and posted a 35–21 record with a .926 save percentage.
 Braden Holtby and Jonathan Quick were the other finalists named.
 This was Bishop's second time being a finalist for the Vezina.
 Bishop finished as runner-up in the Vezina Trophy and was named to the NHL second All-Star team.

 On October 13, 2016, Bishop became the Lightning's all-time leader in saves (4,963), surpassing Daren Puppa (4,959).
 The record came during a 6–4 win over the visiting Detroit Red Wings.
 On October 25, 2016, Bishop's two front teeth were knocked out by the Toronto Maple Leafs' Peter Holland on a shot to his mask.
 Bishop, stunned, shook his head, causing his teeth to fall out into his mask.
 On November 17, 2016, Bishop played in 207th game for the Lightning, surpassing Daren Puppa for most games played by a goaltender in Lightning history.